sol/doctest/README.markdown

 [REPL](http://en.wikipedia.org/wiki/Read-eval-print_loop) (e.g. ghci)
 prints to `stdout` and `stderr` when evaluating that expression.)

-With DocTest you may check whether the implementation satisfies the given examples, by typing:
+With `doctest` you may check whether the implementation satisfies the given examples, by typing:

     doctest Fib.hs